-The total of £15.4m held as at 31 March 2022 comprises a £2.0m contingency towards future Pools, with the balance of £13.4m for investment in the wider Leicestershire area and is shown as a creditor in the Authority's accounts.
-The contingency is shown in the Authority's accounts as a receipt in advance; £1.4m held on behalf of the Pool members and the balance of £0.6m, the Authority's share, is held as part of the Business Rates Retention Reserve.
+The total of £41.8m as at 31 March 2023 comprises a £2.0m contingency towards future years, with the balance of £39.8m for investment in the wider Leicestershire area, via allocations of one third each to the County Council, Leicester City Council and the seven District Councils.
+The Authority's accounts include additional NDR income as a result of the pool of £13.3m together with a creditor of £13.3m to Leicester City Council for their share of the Surplus on the pool and a net debtor of £26.5m from the District Councils representing the net position of the levy due from them, in total £39.8m offset by their share of the pool of £13.3m.
+The £2m contingency is shown in the Authority's accounts as a receipt in advance; £1.4m held on behalf of the Pool members and the balance of £0.6m, the Authority's share, is held as part of the Business Rates Retention Reserve.